mdemblani/CakePhp-Rest-Route-with-api-prefix/README.md

 http://www.xyz.com/api/version_number/controller/action
 that would support basic rest routes with prefix including api and version number.

 To achieve this there are two ways:
 1. Create routes using **Router::connect** for each function and list them down manually in your routes.php file.
-2. The second options (which I used) is a small hack was made in the core cakephp2 lib *Router* class *mapResource* function located at
-**Path to CakePhp App Folder/lib/Cake/Routing/Router.php** as follows
+2. The second options (which I used) is a small hack was made in the core cakephp2 lib *Router* class *mapResource* function located at **Path to CakePhp App Folder/lib/Cake/Routing/Router.php** as follows:

 Intially the function was as follows:
 ```php